 There is some evidence that taking high dose fish oil may be beneficial during recovery from heart attack.
 In a study among 360 men and women who, in addition to standard lifestyle counseling and any required medications -- statins, beta- blockers, etc., began taking high-dose, purified fish oil (four one-gram capsules of Lovaza daily -- providing a total of 1,500 mg DHA and 1,860 mg of EPA) or a placebo within one month of hospitalization for a heart attack, the heart's ability to pump blood modestly improved after six months in those who took fish oil, while it worsened slightly in those who took the placebo (Heydari, Circulation 2016).
 There were no reports of bleeding (a potential concern with high-dose fish oil).

-Among people with high triglyceride levels, high-dose fish oil highly concentrated for EPA rather than DHA demonstrated a 25% reduction in the risk of heart attack, stroke or other major cardiac events (see details for Vascepa.)
+Among people with high triglyceride levels, high-dose fish oil highly concentrated for EPA rather than DHA demonstrated a 25% reduction in the risk of initial heart attack, stroke or other major cardiac event in a five-year study, and a 30% reduction when subsequent cardiac events were counted (see details for Vascepa.)

 Taking into consideration the findings of clinical trials, as well as the American Heart Association's latest recommendations (Rimm, Circulation 2018), the bottom line on fish oil for cardiovascular and cerebrovascular disease is that eating non-fried fatty fish twice per week as part of a healthy diet continues to be recommended and may help to reduce the risk of cardiac death, coronary heart disease, and ischemic stroke.
 [See ConsumerLab's Canned Tuna and Salmon Review for comparisons of EPA and DHA in canned fish.]